mercari/tortoise/docs/horizontal.md

 #### Example 4: reach the minimum number of replicas and `.spec.ResourcePolicy[*].MinAllocatedResources`

 Let's say the global configurations are (the same as Example1):
-- the minimum number of replicas: 3
+- `minimum-min-replicas` 3
-- the preferred maximum number of replicas: 10
+- `preferred-replicas-number-upper-limit`: 10
-- the maximum resource amount given to each resource: CPU 5cores
+- `maximum-cpu-cores`: CPU 5 cores

 And, the target workload currently looks like (the same as Example1):
 - `.spec.ResourcePolicy[*].AutoscalingPolicy.CPU`: Horizontal
-- `.spec.ResourcePolicy[*].MinAllocatedResources`: CPU 1cores
+- `.spec.ResourcePolicy[*].MinAllocatedResources`: CPU 1 cores
-- resource request: CPU 2cores
+- resource request: CPU 2 cores
-- the num of replicas: 3 (the same as "the minimum number of replicas")
+- the num of replicas: 3 (the same as `preferred-replicas-number-upper-limit`)
 - the resource consumption is decreasing.

 This case, Tortoise prefers not to decrease the replica number more.
 Instead, Tortoise temporary switch the scaling way to Vertical to make each container smaller.

 After a while, the target workload looks like:
-- resource request: CPU 1cores (the same as `.spec.ResourcePolicy[*].MinAllocatedResources.CPU`)
+- resource request: CPU 1 cores (the same as `.spec.ResourcePolicy[*].MinAllocatedResources.CPU`)
-- the num of replicas: 3 (the same as "the minimum number of replicas")
+- the num of replicas: 3 (the same as `preferred-replicas-number-upper-limit`)
 - still the resource consumption is decreasing.

 The resource request reaches the `.spec.ResourcePolicy[*].MinAllocatedResources.CPU`.
-But, the num of replicas has already reached "the minumum number of replicas".
+But, the num of replicas has already reached `preferred-replicas-number-upper-limit`.

 So, Tortoise won't change anything further.